m0wfo/clojure-dynamic/README.md

 clojure-dynamic
 ===============

-Examples of functional dynamic programming in Clojure
+Examples of functional dynamic programming in Clojure, given in my talk at the [September Clojure Ireland meetup](https://speakerdeck.com/m0wfo/dynamic-programming-plus-clojure).

 Use
 ---